Classification and definition

 An AEFI that is caused or precipitated by a vaccine due to one or more of the inherent properties of the vaccine product.

-Example: Extensive limb swelling following DTP vaccination.
+Example: extensive limb swelling following DTP vaccination, aseptic meningitis following mump vaccine.

 An AEFI that is caused or precipitated by a vaccine that is due to one or more quality defects of the vaccine product including its administration device as provided by the manufacturer.
+Quality defect is defined as any deviation of the vaccine product as manufactured from its set quality specifications.

 Example: Failure by the manufacturer to completely inactivate a lot of inactivated polio vaccineInactivated polio vaccine (IPV)An inactivated (killed) polio vaccine, developed in 1955 by Dr. Jonas Salk.
 Unlike oral polio vaccine (OPV), a LAV vaccine, IPV must be injected to produce the desired immune response. leads to cases of paralytic polio.

 An AEFI that is caused by inappropriate vaccine handling, prescribing or administration and thus by its nature is preventable.
+Inappropriate usage is defined as the usage other than what is authorized and recommended in a given jurisdiction based on scientific evidence or expert recommendation.

 Example: Transmission of infection by contaminated multidose vial.